— Nancy Girard, DO, Family Medicine

 When asked about her three favorite features of Amazing Charts, Garrido names six features: “The immunization feature is very helpful because I get free vaccines from Washington State and Amazing Charts makes it simple to track specific lot numbers. ePrescribing in Amazing Charts produces much more professional looking prescriptions than Misys – whose scripts essentially looked like MS-Word documents – and includes patient demographics and insurance information on the prescription.
 I love being able to free-type subjective thoughts in Amazing Charts so my narrative doesn’t get lost in a lot of check boxes and drop downs.
 I also dictate directly into Amazing Charts notes using Dragon Naturally speaking.
 At home, I can remotely connect to Amazing Charts on my server and see patient records or get lab results thanks to the LabCorp interface that came free with Amazing Charts.”

 Today, Garrido’s thriving primary care practice is fully paperless...and even phoneless.
-All communication with patients and other providers is done over the Internet using email, or text messaging on a cell phone.
+All communication with patients and other clinicians is done over the Internet using email, or text messaging on a cell phone.
 Patients make appointments online using AppointmentQuest, where they can also fill-in in their demographics, which Garrido imports directly into Amazing Charts.

-Garrido has approximately 2500 patient visits per year – far less than the average primary care provider.
+Garrido has approximately 2500 patient visits per year – far less than the average primary care clinician.
 With total receipts of around $250,000 and an extremely low overhead, Garrido can make a comfortable living and still get home in time for dinner with her family.